DataDog/dd-trace-rb/docs/UpgradeGuide.md

 ## Namespacing & the public API

-To avoid naming conflicts with new Datadog features and products, many of the constants and functions defined directly under `Datadog` have moved to `Datadog::Tracing`.
+To avoid naming conflicts with new Datadog features and products, many of the tracing constants and functions defined directly under `Datadog` have moved to `Datadog::Tracing`.

-The most commonly used functions have been moved to our [public API](https://www.rubydoc.info/gems/ddtrace/), with accompanying documentation.
+You can access most common functions through our [public API](https://www.rubydoc.info/gems/ddtrace/) within `Datadog::Tracing`.
+Use of some of the functions in the public API will be described in use cases below.
 Here's a few examples:

 ```ruby
 ### Old 0.x ###